 - Sumobot Challenge - Students apply their knowledge of constructing and programming LEGO robots to create sumobots—strong robots capable of pushing other robots out of a ring.
 While following the steps of the engineering design process, groups consider robot structure, weight and gear ratios in their designs, with the winner decided in a class competition.

-- Line-Follower Challenge - Student groups are challenged to program LEGO robots with light sensors to follow a black line.
-The light sensor acts as the robot "eye" and informs the NXT computer when the sensor is on the tape and when it's not.
-The brick is programmed such that it can "decide" how to move the motors so that the light sensor detects the tape, thus ensuring that the robot follows the line.
+- Line-Follower Challenge - Student groups are challenged to program LEGO robots with color sensors to follow a black line.
+The color sensor acts as the robot "eye" and informs the EV3 computer when the sensor is on the tape and when it's not.
+The brick is programmed such that it can "decide" how to move the motors so that the color sensor detects the tape, thus ensuring that the robot follows the line.
 Teams test their ideas for approaches to solve the problem and ultimately learn a (provided) working programming solution.